wesa-it/linux-user-setup/Arch-EndeavourOS/fromAI_SETUP.md

 yay -S marktext
 ```

-Right-click → Open with MarkText
+Right-click → Open with MarkText (When using Dolphin)

 ***